Symplectic isotopy on non-minimal ruled surfaces: Homotopy fibration and the stratification of

-The existence of sufficient embedded positive curves in the strata $ \mA_{g,\mu} ^k $ proved difficult in McDuff's work in the cases $g>0$, although possible in the rational cases.
+The existence of sufficiently many embedded positive curves in the strata $ \mA_{g,\mu} ^k $ proved difficult in McDuff's work in the cases $g>0$, although possible in the rational cases.
 Later, Buse developed the inflation technique along negative curves in order to establish the left inclusions for strata with finite codimension.
-She completed the inclusions $\mA_{\mu} ^{k}\supset \mA_{\mu + \eps}^{k}$ for all $k>1.$
+She completed the inclusions $\mA_{g,\mu} ^{k}\supset \mA_{g,\mu + \eps}^{k}$ for all $k>1$ and all $g>0.$

 As a byproduct of these techniques and the homotopy fibration \eqref{fibacs}, Conjecture \ref{stabconj} holds for the following cases.